 The breeding value estimation also calculates the reliability.
-This value, between 1% and 99%, is a measure of the amount of information on which the breeding value is based.
+This value, between 1% and 99%, is a measure of the amount of information on which the breeding value is based and is presented as a percentage (1% and 99%).
 It is also a measure of the possible change of the breeding value when new information is added.
 To be published, breeding values have to meet a minimum value for reliability.